-H850005 Drone Poster-Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
+Exhibit must be designed to educate yourself and others on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
 Posters can be any size up to 28" by 22".

+CLASS 6 Drone Video

-H850006 Drone Video-Exhibit must demonstrate how the drone interacts with the outside world.
-Examples include field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
+Exhibit must demonstrate how the drone interacts with the outside world.
+Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, and drones used for structural engineering.
 Video should not exceed 5 minutes.
-State fair qualified videos should be submitted to https://go.unl.edu/2024nesfset by August 15, 2024, or be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
-Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.
+Videos should be submitted to Amy Timmerman at atimmerman2@unl.edu by August 15th, 2022.
+Videos should also be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.